frothedoatmilk/frothedoatmilk/README.md

-Ooooh you wanna give me an internship SO bad
+When was the last time you sat down and just read a book for an hour?